What is inbound marketing?

 If there’s one thing you remember about inbound marketing, it’s the importance of tracking performance and refining your approach accordingly.
-This is where testing comes in too – discover what messaging, types of valuable content, imagery, calls to action etc. work best for your target audience and ensure you implement these on a permanent basis, or in your next campaign.
+This is where testing comes in too – discover which messaging, types of valuable content, imagery, calls to action, etc., work best for your target audience and ensure you implement these on a permanent basis, or in your next campaign.